 Design and Branding

-Many MVPs launch with basic branding and invest in professional design after validating demand—a smart approach that conserves early capital.
+Smart approach: Many MVPs launch with basic branding and invest in professional design after validating demand—conserving early capital.

 Post-Launch Iterations